dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

 <div class="section-steps" markdown="1">
 ##### Disabling multi-factor authentication to remove a one-time password or security key MFA method

-1. Log in to DNSimple with your user credentials.

 1. Follow the steps to [remove](#disable) a one-time password-based or security key-based MFA method.

-1. On the one-time password or security key removal confirmation page, click on the <label>disable multi-factor authentication</label> link.
+1. On the one-time password or security key removal confirmation page, click the <label>disable multi-factor authentication</label> link.

     ![Disable recovery code](/files/user-mfa-disable-with-recovery-code-after-login.png)

-1. Fill in the recovery code, and click on <label>Reset all multi-factor methods</label>.
+1. Fill in the recovery code, and click <label>Reset all multi-factor methods</label>.

     ![Reset all MFA](/files/user-mfa-reset-all-mfa.png)